sooriyaarachchi/pybites.github.io-src/content/selenium-requests-automation.md

 Tags: Selenium, Requests, selenium-requests, Click, Pillow, automation, scraping, tools, PyBites Banner Generator, images
 Slug: selenium-requests-automation
 Authors: Bob
-Summary: In part 3 of the PyBites Banner Generator series I show you how to automatically generate a banner with [Requests](http://docs.python-requests.org/en/master/) and [Selenium](http://selenium-python.readthedocs.io/index.html).
+Summary: In part 3 of the *PyBites Banner Generator* article series I show you how to automatically generate a banner with [Requests](http://docs.python-requests.org/en/master/) and [Selenium](http://selenium-python.readthedocs.io/index.html).
 cover: images/featured/pb-article.png

-In part 3 of the PyBites Banner Generator series I show you how to automatically generate a banner with [Requests](http://docs.python-requests.org/en/master/) and [Selenium](http://selenium-python.readthedocs.io/index.html).
+In part 3 of the *PyBites Banner Generator* article series I show you how to automatically generate a banner with [Requests](http://docs.python-requests.org/en/master/) and [Selenium](http://selenium-python.readthedocs.io/index.html).

 For both scripts I used [Click](http://click.pocoo.org/5/) to build the CLI interface.